Should i Get Solar Panels Installed?

 Now that we have an understanding of how much Solar Energy you need to be generating, it is time to see if it is possible.

-Space: The size of your roof, will allow a Solar Installer to calculate the maximum amount of Solar Energy your home could possibly produce.
-Essentially the more Solar Panels that you fit, the more Green Energy Produced.
+Space: The size of your roof, will allow a Solar Panel Installer to calculate the maximum amount of Solar Energy your home could possibly produce.
+Essentially the more Solar Panels that you fit, the more Renewable Energy Produced.

 Pitch & Orientation: Both the Pitch and Orientation of your roof, will indicate how much sunlight your roof is exposed to during the day.
 The most ideal roof would be south-facing, unshaded and at a pitch angle between 30 to 40 degrees.
 However, this doesn’t mean you can’t have Solar Installed if you don’t meet these requirements.

 East or West facing installations only loose around 15% of generation.
-This means that by combining the right battery storage size and Solar Panels the system still could make for a good investment.
+This means that by combining the right solar battery capacity and Solar Panels the system still could make for a good investment.
 It is only North-facing roofs that are completely not recommended.

 This also doesn’t mean you can’t install a PV system if you have a flat roof.
 In fact, flat roofs are often ideal as they allow for a more flexible design.
-This is because, installers can use mounts to angle the Solar Panels so that they are at the optimal angle.
-This type of system is also commonly used for Solar Farms.
+This is because, installers can use flat roof solar mounts to angle the Solar Panels so that they are at the optimal angle.
+This type of system is also commonly used for Off-Grid solar systems.

 3. Roof Shading